giorgio-bendoni/giorgio-bendoni.github.io/ibfi_handbook.md

 <br>
 <h5>Module overview</h5>
 <hr />
-This is a Level 6 core module for the course _BSc Economics, Finance and Banking_, C1826S.
+This is a Level 6 core module for the course _BSc Economics, Finance and Banking_.
 This is an optional module for Level 6:
-+ BA Economics and Management, C2413S
++ BA Economics and Management
-+ BA European Business, C2275F
++ BA European Business
-+ BSc Business Economics, C1823S
++ BSc Business Economics
-+ BSc Economics, C1824S
++ BSc Economics

 This is a very popular module at Level 6 due to the breadth of topics and the connections to current issues in international banking management and operations.
 The module is accessible to students who have not previoulsy done a banking course as there will be a concise introduction to banking in the first part of the term.
-The required level of mathematical skills is the one normally acquired through the quantitative methods and data analysis modules attended at Level 4 and 5 of the BA Economics & Management and the Mathematics and Statistics modules attended at Level 4 of the BSc courses.
+The required level of mathematical skills is the one normally acquired through the quantitative methods and data analysis modules attended at Level 4 and 5 of the BA Economics & Management and the mathematics and statistics modules attended at Level 4 of the BSc courses.

 In short, the essence of international banking is about (1) operating across jurisdictions (legal, legislative, regulatory, monetary) and (2) facing exposure to a variety of risks (country, sovereign, geopolitical, climate) in addition to the three main categories of credit, market and operational risk.